sciZer0/7/v/README.md

 ## New Consensus Mechanism or Extremely Efficient True-Decentralization

-This new consensus mechanism allows us to reach consensus highly efficiently.
+This new consensus mechanism allows us to achieve consensus highly efficiently.

-The new consensus doesn't require stakes from Validators (unlike POS) and of course doesn't require doing massive hash-works (unlike POW).
+The new consensus doesn't require stakes from Validators (unlike POS) and,  of course, doesn't require doing massive hash-works (unlike POW).

 At the same time, the new consensus mechanism uses Solana's Proof-Of-History mechanism and is much like Solana's POS consensus mechanism — but again, consensus is happening without any stakes.